Canvas Instructor Guide

 Tips

 • Quizzes in Canvas can be used for graded or ungraded assessments.
-Creating a graded quiz automatically adds a column to your Canvas Gradebook.
-Creating an ungraded quiz with multiple attempts can help students study and practice.
+Creating a graded quiz has the benefit of being automatically added as a column in your Canvas Gradebook, while creating an ungraded quiz with multiple attempts can help students study and practice.

 • For synchronous assessments—especially exams—in large courses, stagger student start times to avoid overloading Canvas.
 For example, group students into blocks of 200 or less, with five minutes between the start time for each block.
 You can read more online assessment tips for other suggested UBC practices.